OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/28 October 2023.md

 - He needs to review and assess before possibly acting as the group's **representative** in 5D.
 - His 5D self called him home; he chose the timing of his departure.
 - Pierre's **high soul frequency** rendered his body incompatible, contributing to disease.
-- He will be born again in **4D**.
 - The group's grieving process is reciprocally felt by Pierre.
-- **Morphine** and similar drugs can cause short-term disorientation after death but help ease the soul's exit.
 - Emotional release and healing on both sides signal mutual recovery.

 ---